-Repeat Offenses in the Same Classroom: If repeat offenses occur in the same class as the First Offense, the teacher will take the device and give it to the Dean of Students or Student Development Coach, and the Multiple Offenses process will be followed.
+Repeat Offenses in the Same Classroom: If repeat offenses occur in the same class as the First Offense, the teacher will take the device and give it to the Dean of Students, and the Multiple Offenses process will be followed.

 Multiple Offenses: Offenses will be tracked by the Dean of Students.
-After the first offense, all subsequent offenses, regardless of where they occur, will necessitate a meeting between the student and the Dean of Students or Student Development Coach.
+After the first offense, all subsequent offenses, regardless of where they occur, will necessitate a meeting between the student and the Dean of Students.